bluerobotics/bluerobotics.github.io/brov2/assembly.md

 There are some items necessary for operation that are not included with the kit.

  - Analog screen for the standard BlueROV2.
 We recommend [this one](#).
  - A gamepad controller.
 We recommend [this one](#).
  - A laptop or a tablet.
 ArduSub works on Mac, Linux, and Windows.
  - A battery for your BlueROV2.
 We recommend getting 2 or 3 of [these](http://www.hobbyking.com/hobbyking/store/uh_viewItem.asp?idProduct=56844)

 # Assembling the Frame

 ## Mounting the Battery Enclosure to the Bottom Panel

+To mount the battery enclosure to the bottom panel you will need the following tools and items:

+- 2 battery cradles (included with ROV)
+- thread-locker (not included)
+- Bottom panel (included with rov)
+- Bag with 4 M4x14 socket head cap screws and 4 M3x12 socket head cap screws
+- Battery Enclosure

+1. Open the battery enclosure and set the bags inside of it to the side, except for the bag with 4 M4x14 and 4 M3x12 screws in it.

+	[picture of the battery cradle with the stuff that comes in it neatly layed out next to it]

 1. Remove one battery cradle from the bubble wrap and apply one or two drops of threadlocker to the screw holes on the bottom of the cradle.